pytorch/TensorRT/examples/README.md

 )
 ```
 Make sure to include the path for header files in `include_dirs` and the path
 for dependent libraries in `library_dirs`.
+Generally speaking, you should download
+the latest package from [here](https://github.com/NVIDIA/TRTorch/releases), extract
+the files, and the set the `trtorch_path` to it.
 You could also add other compilation
 flags in cpp_extension if you need.
 Then, run above python scripts as:
 ```shell
 python3 setup.py install --user